This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is azoospermia diagnosed?

 - A biopsy is a procedure used to take a sample of your testicle.
-Your caregiver may take the sample with a needle or through a small incision in the scrotum.
+Your healthcare provider may take the sample with a needle or through a small incision in the scrotum.
 The sample is sent to a lab for tests.
 This will help determine the ability of the testicles to produce normal sperm.

 - Blood tests may be done to get information about your overall health.